SanctumKing/SanctumXR-Colosseum-Submission/README.md

 To run our app:

-1. Clone the repository.
+1. Open the Demo Link with your phone: [https://sanctum-xr-colosseum-submission.vercel.app/]
-2. Open the project in Unity.
+2. Accept camera permissions to enable immersive content
-3. Build and deploy to your mobile device.
+3. Be sure to click the object ahead to interact.

 Our code is licensed under the MIT License.
 Pull requests will be accepted to this repo, pending review and approval.